Wozzeck: 1927: Leningrad

-In 1927, the Association for Contemporary Music, led by Nikolai Roslavets, staged Wozzeck at Leningrad's Mariinsky Theatre with Boris Asafyev's assistance, Vladimir Dranishnikov conducting.
-Berg rode trains for about three days to attend the first performances and wrote journalist Soma Morgenstern that he was "celebrated [as] never ... before".
-Here Wozzeck was, he continued, "a sensation ... in purely artistic, not political, terms".
+In 1927, the Association for Contemporary Music, spearheaded by Nikolai Roslavets, staged Wozzeck at Leningrad's Mariinsky Theatre with Boris Asafyev's assistance, Vladimir Dranishnikov conducting.
+Berg rode trains for about three days to attend the first performances and wrote journalist Soma Morgenstern that he was "celebrated [as] never before".
+Here Wozzeck was, he continued, "a sensation in purely artistic, not political, terms".
 He wired Helene "huge, tumultuous success", but reviews were mixed.
 Dmitri Shostakovich attended all eight or nine performances.

-Amid Stalinism and worsening relations with Germany, Wozzeck was not restaged in Russia until 2008.

-1929: Small-town arrangement and lectures
+1929–30: Arrangement and lectures for regional cities

 Oldenburgisches Staatstheater conductor Johannes Schüler proved that Wozzeck could succeed in a small-town theater with few rehearsals.
 Berg and Erwin Stein cut sections from four to three musicians, yielding an orchestra of about 60.
-Berg first gave his "Lecture on Wozzeck" before this premiere, then in 11 more cities.
+Berg first gave his "Lecture on Wozzeck" before this premiere, then in eleven or more cities: in the 1930 interview with Jancke, he said that after ten stagings here and eight in Essen, about ten other theaters planned it, including Cologne, Düsseldorf, Hagen, Lübeck, Stuttgart, Weimar, and Königsberg (now Kaliningrad, as the ADMV festival opera).
+When interviewed, Berg was in Aachen for Wozzeck rehearsals, following a performance of his Lyric Suite (alongside Schoenberg's music) there.
+Composer Béla Bartók, Jancke noted, had said Wozzeck showed contemporary art music's potential in regional cities.

 1930: Viennese premiere and polemic

-For Wozzecks 1930 Austrian premiere, led by Vienna's Clemens Krauss, Berg gave tickets to friends, family, and his illegitimate daughter, Albine Wittula.
+For Wozzecks 1930 Austrian premiere, led by Vienna's Clemens Krauss, Berg gave tickets to friends, family, and his nonmarital daughter, Albine Wittula.
 While on better terms with Kleiber, Berg was pleased with Krauss's performance and touched by his opera's hometown success.
+Webern said he was "shaken to his depths", though he criticized the production as "insufficient".
+Some called it "art for art's sake" and "unsocial".
 Neue Freie Presse critic Julius Korngold wrote a polemical review:

-If there is ... "atonal" music, it is ... a music that cannot be ... deduced given its fanatic attachment to chromaticism—in both vertical [harmonic] and horizontal [melodic] dimensions. ...
-[W]e have here "negative composing" ... with its conscious dethronement of the evolving tonal system and rejection of tonal relationships and a tonal center.
+If there is "atonal" music, it is a music that cannot be deduced given its fanatic attachment to chromaticism—in both vertical [harmonic] and horizontal [melodic] dimensions.
+[W]e have here "negative composing" with its conscious dethronement of the evolving tonal system and rejection of tonal relationships and a tonal center.

-In reply, Berg framed atonality as tradition-based harmonic innovation in a revised "Lecture on Wozzeck" ("The 'Atonal Opera'") he delivered at the Kulturbund (cultural association) and in a scripted Radio Wien talk "What Is Atonal?" with critic Julius Bistron.
+In reply, Berg framed atonality as tradition-based harmonic innovation in a revised "Lecture on Wozzeck" ("The 'Atonal Opera) he delivered at the Kulturbund (cultural association) and in a scripted Radio Wien talk "What Is Atonal?" with critic Julius Bistron.
+Following Schoenberg, he argued that music predating the common practice period entailed post-tonal possibilities, rejecting the label "atonal" as denoting loss rather than innovation.
+He saw his and Schoenberg's music as historically grounded in a long line of chromaticism, from Max Reger and Brahms to Franz Schubert and Mozart, preserving continuity with old forms, motivic development, loosely triadic elements, and the centrality of melody.